 Taro milk tea is a delicious and refreshing milk tea variety that was first concocted in Taiwan in the 1980s.
 This tea is made with jasmine tea, tapioca balls, sweeteners, and taro powder.
 What makes taro milk tea so popular is its distinct purple color and creamy, smooth texture.

 Taro’s distinctively sweet and nutty flavor makes it a popular choice for various Asian desserts and dishes.
-It also pairs incredibly well with milk and tea, delivering a thick, creamy, and delicious kick that’s perfect if you’re looking for a filling, refreshing, and vibrant beverage.Print
+It also pairs perfectly with milk and tea and is a beautiful purple color that makes it stand out.

 Is Taro a Vegetable?